 Prior Authorization is required for non-emergency transportation services as described in the paragraph above.

 Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+You can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.